moodle-an-hochschulen/moodle-auth_ldap_syncplus/README.md

 ======================
 Due to limited ressources, auth_ldap_syncplus is only maintained for the most recent major release of Moodle.
 However, previous versions of this plugin which work in legacy major releases of Moodle are still available as-is without any further updates in the Moodle Plugins repository.

-There may be several weeks after a new major release of Moodle has been published until I can do a compatibility check and fix problems if necessary.
-If you encounter problems with a new major release of Moodle - or can confirm that auth_ldap_syncplus still works with a new major relase - please let me know on https://github.com/moodleuulm/moodle-auth_ldap_syncplus/issues
+There may be several weeks after a new major release of Moodle has been published until we can do a compatibility check and fix problems if necessary.
+If you encounter problems with a new major release of Moodle - or can confirm that auth_ldap_syncplus still works with a new major relase - please let us know on https://github.com/moodleuulm/moodle-auth_ldap_syncplus/issues

 Right-to-left support